wix/velo-external-db/README.md

 # Wix Velo External Database Adapter

 ## Overview

 Velo by Wix is a development platform built on top of Wix, adding a built-in database and node.js backend.
 The built-in database is a document based database optimized for websites and content.
 Depending on the specific workload, it can support 10K - 100K records, and for some workloads even more.
 It is globally replicated, has native support for PII encryption, GDPR, and other non-functional features.
 It runs on shared infrastructure and is fully managed by Wix.

-However, when there are requirements for data locality, regulations, data ownership, dedicated infrastructure, or workloads that demand specific engines.
+However, requirements for data locality, regulations, data ownership, dedicated infrastructure, or workloads that demand specific engines may require an external database.
 This adapter enables connecting external database engines to your site.

 Velo lets you connect an “external database” and map the structures of the underlying tables as wix-data collections.
-Once connected, you can work with that database and it’s collections in your site just as you would with the built-in database.
+Once connected, you can work with the database and it’s collections in your site just as you would with the built-in database.

-You can use wix-data APIs, display data from an external database collection in Wix Editor elements, use the data to create dynamic pages and connect it to user input elements.
+You can use wix-data APIs, display data from an external database collection in Wix Editor elements, use the data to create dynamic pages, and connect it to user input elements.

 This project is a reference implementation of the [wix-data SPI](https://www.wix.com/velo/reference/spis/external-database-collections), allowing the development or extension of alternative external database adapters, to connect Velo with external databases.

 For a detailed guide to installing and integrating this adapter on Google Cloud Platform, see the [Integrate Your Google Cloud MySQL or Postgres Database with Your Velo Site](https://support.wix.com/en/article/integrate-your-google-cloud-mysql-or-postgres-database-with-your-velo-site) article.
-If deploying to Amazon AWS, please follow [Integrate Your AWS RDS Database with Your Velo Site](https://support.wix.com/en/article/integrate-your-aws-mysql-database-with-your-velo-site) tutorial.
+If you are deploying to AWS, please follow the [Integrate Your AWS RDS Database with Your Velo Site](https://support.wix.com/en/article/integrate-your-aws-mysql-database-with-your-velo-site) tutorial.

 ## Architecture